ivpk/uapi/openapi/docs.md

    information for Client developers.

-4. Client developers discovers published datasets, registers client and requests access to data they need.
+4. Client developers discovers published datasets, registers client and requests access to data they need, specifying list of scopes that are required for the Client.
 After registration, clients receive client id and client secret assigned by the Authorization server.

 5. Resource maintainers reviews data access requests and by approving access creates a smart contract.
-Information about smart contract is published to Authorization serve.
+Information about smart contract is published to Authorization server.
 Authorization server knows what clients and what data (scopes) can access.

 6. Agent and Gateway registers themselves with the Authorization servers and